StarPlayrX/Swift4me/README.md

 <button-X
 	data-mini="default"       <!-- style of the button (currently only option is default) -->
 	data-clik="text2clip"     <!-- the button action -->
-	data-args="assemblyline"  <!-- arguments, this currently a String, JS variable will be added -->
+	data-args="assemblyline"  <!-- arguments, this currently a String -->
 	data-name="Clipboard">    <!-- name or title of the button -->
 </button-X>
 ```